Tax Preparation Help

 Example 1—separated parents.

-You, your husband, and your 10-year-old son lived together until August 1, 2006, when your husband moved out of the household.
+You, your husband, and your 10-year-old son lived together until August 1, 2007, when your husband moved out of the household.
 In August and September, your son lived with you.
 For the rest of the year, your son lived with your husband.
 Your son is a qualifying child of both you and your husband because your son lived with each of you for more than half the year and because he met the relationship, age, and support tests for both of you.
-At the end of the year, you and your husband still were not divorced, legally separated, or separated under a written separation agreement, so the special rule for divorced or separated parents does not apply.
+At the end of the year, you and your husband still were not divorced, legally separated, or separated under a written separation agreement and you and he did not live apart for the last 6 months of the year, so the special rule for divorced or separated parents does not apply.

 You and your husband will file separate returns.
 Your husband agrees to let you treat your son as a qualifying child.
 This means, if your husband does not claim your son as a qualifying child, you can claim your son as a dependent and treat him as a qualifying child for the child tax credit and exclusion for dependent care benefits, if you qualify for each of those tax benefits.
 However, you cannot claim head of household filing status because you and your husband did not live apart the last 6 months of the year.
 As a result, your filing status is married filing separately, so you cannot claim the earned income credit or the credit for child and dependent care expenses.